 Import to an Organization

 Import data directly to your organization for easy migration from any password management solution.
-You can also import from one organization to another, or import an encrypted export.
+You can import from one organization to another, and administrators can import from their personal vault to an organization vault.
+For additional security, you can also import an encrypted export.

 For a full list of supported import formats, refer to this FAQ item.